-This event will take place from May 6-8 at Camp Arrowhead, about 40 minutes south of Asheville.
-We’ll meet the boys at 1:30 on Friday, and finish up around 3:00 on Sunday.
 Our tuition cost is $500.00, which helps us cover food and materials.
-A non-refundable deposit of $100 is due two weeks before ROPAW begins, with the remaining balance payable by the Monday before ROPAW begins.
+A non-refundable deposit of $100 is due two weeks before the Quest begins, with the remaining balance payable by the Monday before Quest begins.
 We do not want cost to be a prohibitive factor for families, so please reach out if you are interested in registering but need scholarship help in order to make it a reality.

 Jordan Bowman